 Covers the operating principles, maintenance, repair and overhaul of various types and sizes of diesel engines.
 Diesel engines, their component parts and related accessories are studied in depth.
 In conjunction with this is the study of manufacturers' specifications as they pertain to correct engine operation, performance and emissions.
-Prerequisite: Placement test scores at RD 090 Strategies for Effective Reading, MTH 020 Basic Mathematics and instructor's approval required.
+Prerequisite: Placement test scores at RD 090 College Success & Reading Strategies, MTH 020 Basic Mathematics and instructor's approval required.